humz2k/fast-websocket-client/README.md

 # fast-websocket-client

 WIP C++17 low latency websocket client.
 The plan is for this to be fully compliant with RFC6455 eventually.
-Very very very basic benchmarks have the current version being ~20% faster than Websocket++ (with the specific intended usecases).
+Very very very basic benchmarks have the current version being ~20% faster than Websocket++ (with the specific intended usecase of a single-threaded non-blocking client).

 The main goal here is to do minimal allocations and minimal copies.